PRESENTS FOR PENNIES

 LIP GLOSS AND LIP BALM

-Pamper someone's pout with your dollar-store lip gloss and lip balm finds, perfect for stockings.
+Perk up someone's pout with dollar-store lip gloss and lip balm, perfect for stockings.
 While there are plenty of off brands, don't be surprised to spot tubes of Carmex, Blistex, Chapstick, Wet 'n Wild, Eos, Maybelline, and other familiar names.

-A great gift for a tween or teen who needs a safe space to vent, colorful journals are often available on dollar stores' shelves.
-Options range from basic composition books and spiral-bound mini notebooks to hardback journals with elastic bands that keep them closed.
-For a few more dollars, some stores have kid-approved furry covers, journals with writing prompts or even lockable journals.
+A great gift for a tween or teen who needs a safe space to vent, colorful journals are often available on dollar store shelves.
+Options range from basic composition books and spiral-bound mini notebooks to hardback journals with elastic bands to keep them closed.
+For a few more dollars, some stores have kid-approved furry covers, journals with writing prompts, or even lockable diaries.